Tong-ST/pip-boy-sway/README.md

         - In firefox also install `sidebery` for vertical bar, `tabliss` for new-tab show-off wallpaper like mine
         - You don't need any color theme in firefox just leave it system theme - auto, Hackerer theme we use at GTK also cover firefox

-    - Alternatively, Just install Firefox from `Flatpak` you'll get newer version will have Verticle Bar, built-in, Also Use Extension call `Firefox Color` And use this [PresetColor](https://color.firefox.com/?theme=XQAAAAIhAQAAAAAAAABBqYhm849SCia2CaaEGccwS-xMDPrv2SwuLIs3iGA6UYYFlQ3E_J3J--LFIfjU9jzbvZ81lXtVpqJS-43xQcdcMSfbvU-16xKAgrIzMbI88TJK_FgW48SuRf7gBtUGC_KU3zgNb0S1qR0ySXK5j2PdQdrnswcrdMIqonp8T4P17tL8bqP2QXFX4Jdn6GcPzvs4Sf1l72vqKeCRV_yQFck8QV8wo5CuHT4rnwfwSla2_4Y0sAA) That I Theming to match my setup, Clean and easy than method above, It's look something like this :
+    - Alternatively, Just install Firefox from `Flatpak` you'll get newer version will have Vertical Bar, built-in, Also Use Extension call `Firefox Color` And use this [PresetColor](https://color.firefox.com/?theme=XQAAAAIhAQAAAAAAAABBqYhm849SCia2CaaEGccwS-xMDPrv2SwuLIs3iGA6UYYFlQ3E_J3J--LFIfjU9jzbvZ81lXtVpqJS-43xQcdcMSfbvU-16xKAgrIzMbI88TJK_FgW48SuRf7gBtUGC_KU3zgNb0S1qR0ySXK5j2PdQdrnswcrdMIqonp8T4P17tL8bqP2QXFX4Jdn6GcPzvs4Sf1l72vqKeCRV_yQFck8QV8wo5CuHT4rnwfwSla2_4Y0sAA) That I Theming to match my setup, Clean and easy than method above, It's look something like this :
     ![pip_fox_cleaner_version](assets/pip_fox_cleaner.png)
 3. Update Grub-theme (Optional But Cool~)
     - I also found really awesome grub theme that match fallout terminal style see here [Fallout Grub](https://www.pling.com/p/1230882/)

+# AFTER INSTALL
-1. Go adjust for your peference those .config `nano ~/.config/sway/config`
+1. Go adjust for your preference those .config `nano ~/.config/sway/config`
     - Sway config also has `theme.conf` that adjust window color stuff & `workspace.conf` that for workspace control

 2. Make it your currently button on waybar is set to run my program, So some button might not work for you `nano ~/.config/waybar/config` & `style.css` as well